tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 - context: application context.
 - pullUp: true (enable session keep-alive), false (disable session keep-alive).

-> ?If the following log is printed, the session keep-alive feature has been disabled: `I/TPNS: [ServiceUtil] disable pull up other app`.
+>?
+If the following log is printed, the session keep-alive feature has been disabled: `I/TPNS: [ServiceUtil] disable pull up other app`.
+>

 #### Sample code